ThatzPingu/Pngu-SerialChecker/README.md

   •  **Baseboard** Serial Number
   •  **Network Adapter MAC** Addresses

-# SecHex-SerialChecker

-**Advanced** Serial Checker ✅

-# Functions ⚡

-+ **Display Section**
-  • displays a section title and checks if the output is empty.
-Based on the result, it highlights the title in either red or green color to indicate the status of the output

 + **Serial Output**
   •  **DISK** Serial Numbers
   •  **BIOS** Serial Number